J-Dahlgren/PowerliftCMS/docs/administration.md

 ### Results

 View of the results and IPF-GL score of all lifters in the competition.
 You can also filter lifters based on their group and age category.
 Exporting the results to an .xlsx file is enabled when a group has been selected.
+The text of the exported file will be in the same language as the currently selected language.
 ![](images/admin/result-list.png)